 The Friends of Beebe Library generously provides funding for the museum pass program.
-These passes allow free or reduced admission to some of the Boston area’s most popular institutions.
+These passes offer Wakefield residents free or reduced admission to some of the Boston area’s most popular institutions.

 In order to fairly allocate the passes, the following procedures apply:

-- Museum passes may be reserved by registered Wakefield residents and institutions up to sixty days in advance.
+- The library accepts reservations for museum passes from registered Wakefield residents up to sixty days in advance.
 Registered non-residents may borrow museum passes on a same-day walk-in basis.

-- A patron is allowed to reserve a pass for one museum per day.
+- A patron is allowed to reserve a pass for only one museum per day.

 - A patron is allowed one reservation during a school vacation week.